 None of the Directors of the Company are disqualified to be appointed as Directors in accordance with Section 164 of the Companies Act, 2013 (the Act).
+In the opinion of the Board, the IDs possess the requisite integrity, experience, expertise and proficiency required under all applicable laws and the policies of the Company.

-Further, all the IDs of the Company have complied and affirmed to abide by Rule 6 (Creation and Maintenance of Databank of Persons Offering to become Independent Directors) of the Companies (Appointment and Qualification of Directors) Rules, 2014, as amended from time to time, and have also declared their enrollment in the databank of Independent Directors maintained by Indian Institute of Corporate Affairs ('IICA').
+Further all the IDs of the Company have complied and affirmed to abide by Rule 6 (creation and Maintenance of Databank of Persons offering to become Independent Directors) of the Companies (Appointment and Qualifications of Directors) Rules 2014 as amended and have also declared their enrollment in the data bank of Independent Directors maintained by Indian Institute of Corporate Affairs (IICA).

-Further it is reported by the Companies Secretarial Auditor that during the financial year under review, the Board of Directors of the Company is duly constituted with proper composition of Executive, Non-Executive and Independent Directors.
+Further it is reported by the Company's Secretarial Auditor that during the financial year under review, the Board of Directors of the Company is duly constituted with proper composition of Executive, Non-Executive and Independent Directors.
 The Changes in the composition of the Board of Directors that took place during the period under review was carried out in compliance with the provisions of the Act.

-In accordance with the provisions of Section 152 of the Act, Mr. Arjun Muralidharan (DIN: 02726409) Managing Director and CEO of the Company would retire by rotation at the ensuing AGM and being eligible offers himself for re-appointment.
+In accordance with the provisions of Section 152 of the Act, Mr. Ashish Singh (DIN 01768711) Director of the Company would retire by rotation at the ensuing AGM and being eligible offers himself for reappointment.

-During the year under review, there was no change in the Key Managerial Personnel ('KMP') of the Company and as on the date of this report, the following officials of the Company are the KMP pursuant to the provisions of Section 203 of the Act:
+During the year under review, Mr. Arjun Muralidharan had resigned from the post of MD and CEO and Mr. Praveen Vecha had been appointed as the new MD and CEO.
+Following officials of the Company are the KMP pursuant to the provisions of Section 203 of the Act:

 - i.
-Mr. Arjun Muralidharan Managing Director and Chief Executive Officer - ii.
+Mr. Praveen Vecha MD & CEO - ii.
 Mr. Boby Xavier Company Secretary